 Frequently Asked Questions

 We have 13 ophthalmologists (medical doctors) who specialize in cataract care and treatment at multiple locations across Iowa.
 Our physicians are highly skilled medical professionals who use the latest technologies and procedures.
 To date, we have performed more than 200,000 cataract procedures.

 Talk with your doctor to determine when cataract surgery is right for you.

 Modern surgical techniques have made cataract removal one of the safest and most successful surgeries today.
 The virtually painless procedure takes about 15 minutes and is usually performed in a hospital or surgery center on an outpatient basis.
-First the clouded natural lens is dissolved by a process called phacoemulsification.
+First, the clouded natural lens is dissolved by a process called phacoemulsification.
 The lens is then replaced with a plastic intraocular lens (IOL).
-This is accomplished through a tiny incision in the eye that often heals on its own and does not require stitiches.
+This is accomplished through a tiny incision in the eye that often heals on its own and does not require stitches.

 Cataracts are diagnosed through a routine comprehensive dilated eye exam.

 There is no way to prevent cataracts, but there is, however, steps you can take that may be helpful including:

 – Have regular eye exams to detect cataract development

 – Quit smoking